X

 Do you have a generator and if so what size?

-For at-rest stabilization, either anchored or moored, AC power provided by a generator is used to power the system when the engine is off.
+For at-rest stabilization on the hydraulic stabilizer system, either anchored or moored, AC power provided by a generator is used to power the system when the engine is off.
 In a few instances when the boat is on a dock in an exposed or high-traffic area, some owners use shore power to keep stabilizer system running while the boat is docked.

 Do you have space to install the actuators?